-- 2.3 The Trustee has ultimate responsibility for strategic decision-making on investment matters, and ensuring that appropriate systems and procedures are in place.
-However, as noted in 2.6 below an Investment Sub-Committee (ISC) handles certain investment matters and makes recommendations to the Trustee where decisions are required to be taken by the Trustee. - 2.4 The Trustee's responsibilities include: - Reviewing the suitability of the investment policy (setting the risk budget through asset liability modelling, and the allocation between return-seeking and liability matching investments), in consultation with the Investment Consultant and the Scheme Actuary - Consulting with the Sponsor before amending this Statement.
-However the ultimate decision making power rests with the Trustee. - Setting objectives for the Investment Consultant. - 2.5 Selection of specific investments is delegated by the Trustee to Investment Managers who are, where required, authorised under the Financial Services and Markets Act 2000.
-The Investment Managers are responsible for ensuring that specific investments are suitable for the Fund.
+- 2.3 The Trustee has ultimate responsibility for strategic decision-making on investment matters and ensuring that appropriate systems and procedures are in place.
+However, as noted in 2.6 below an Investment Sub-Committee (ISC) handles certain investment matters and makes recommendations to the Trustee where decisions are required to be taken by the Trustee. - 2.4 The Trustee's responsibilities include: - Reviewing the suitability of the investment policy (setting the risk budget through asset liability modelling, and the allocation between return-seeking and liability matching investments), in consultation with the Investment Consultant and the Scheme Actuary. - Monitoring oversight of financially material risks and opportunities including, but not limited to, environmental, social and governance ("ESG") & climate-related risks. - Overseeing the stewardship practices of the Fund's investment managers to ensure they align with the Trustee's expectations. - Consulting with the Sponsor before amending this Statement.
+However, the ultimate decision-making power rests with the Trustee. - Setting objectives for the Investment Consultant. - 2.5 Selection of specific investments is delegated by the Trustee to Investment Managers who are, where required, authorised under the Financial Services and Markets Act 2000.